The Leadership Certificate

 The Leadership Certificate in Combating Antisemitism for Professionals is an innovative program for executives and senior leaders of Jewish organizations.
 It was launched to fill this critical need.

-We are accepting applications from professionals in leadership positions in North American Jewish organizations of all types, including social justice, social services, synagogues, advocacy, education, community relations, philanthropy, campus engagement, and interreligious partnerships.
+This Certificate is designed for professionals in leadership positions in North American Jewish organizations of all types, including social justice, social services, synagogues, advocacy, education, community relations, philanthropy, campus engagement, and interreligious partnerships.

 For more information for Professionals, read details below.